 It’s critical to reverse that trend now.
 I suggest that companies take a three-step approach to get their leadership development efforts back on track.

-Acknowledge the situation at the organizational level and face the truth about your existing leadership capabilities and readiness to manage the business over the next three to five years.
+- at the organizational level and face the truth about your existing leadership capabilities and readiness to manage the business over the next three to five years.

 - among company leaders about the leadership capabilities required for the future and how to strengthen the leadership pipeline.

-Undertake an evidence-based assessment at both the organizational and individual level to identify critical gaps and make targeted investments in leader development that will deliver the best return.
+- at both the organizational and individual level to identify critical gaps and make targeted investments in leader development that will deliver the best return.

-Creating an effective leadership development program is no easy task but confronting a challenge like this is what leaders are wired to do.
+Creating an effective program is no easy task but confronting a challenge like this is what leaders are wired to do.
 That’s why I think the 40 percent finding may herald a tipping point that will reinvigorate talent development efforts in many organizations.
 Teaching and stewarding the next generation of leaders is key to ensuring seamless business growth and continuity.
 It’s incumbent for this generation of leaders to tap into their inherent capabilities and get on with it.